 At Jade Buddha Herbs many clients have used acupuncture treatment to experience

-relieve pain from injuries and arthritis
+relieve back and neck pain from injuries and arthritis

 help sports injuries and improve athletic performance